Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-\ms\nin {\it Proof.} This is almost trivial except possibly for the last equivalence.
+\nin \msn {\it Proof.} This is almost trivial except possibly for the last equivalence.
 It can be shown by restricting to a sufficiently general point of the support of $\Sh(M)$ in case the support has positive dimension.
-Here we use the fact that the dual $\D(\Sh(M))$ is compatible with the direct image under a closed embedding, and this follows from Grothendieck duality for closed embeddings as is well-known, see e.g. \cite{Ha}.
-This finishes the proof of Lemma~(1.4). \ms The following is well-known, see \cite{BrHe}, \cite{Ei}, etc. We note here a short proof for the convenience of the reader. \ms\nin {\bf Proposition~1.5.} {\it Let $M$ be a finitely generated $R$-module.
+Here we use the assertion that the dual $\D(\Sh(M))$ is compatible with the direct image under a closed embedding, and this follows from Grothendieck duality for closed embeddings as is well known, see for instance \cite{Ha}.
+This finishes the proof of Lemma~L1.4{1.4}. \ms The following is well known, see \cite{BrHe}, \cite{Ei}, etc. We note here a short proof for the convenience of the reader. \htt{P1.5}{}\msn {\bf Proposition~1.5.} {\it Let $M$ be a finitely generated $R$-module.
 Set $m:=\dim{\rm supp}\,\Sh(M)$.
-Then}
+Then} \htt{1.5.1}{}